opsmill/infrahub/docs/development/frontend/readme.md

 # Frontend guide

-Welcome to the Infrahub Frontend Guide!
+Welcome to the Infrahub frontend guide!
 This guide details the technologies and steps required to contribute effectively to the Infrahub frontend.

 ## Infrahub stack